akash-network/console/doc/Internal_Endpoints.md

 Url: https://api.cloudmos.io/internal/provider-versions

 Returns a list of versions and the providers that are currently on that version.
-The `<UNKNOWN>` version correspond to providers where the version could not be determined.
+The `<UNKNOWN>` version corresponds to providers where the version could not be determined.
 The `/version` endpoint was broken for a long time, but is now fixed in [v0.5.0-rc11](https://github.com/akash-network/provider/releases/tag/v0.5.0-rc11)

 ### Example Response